 Please see Course Assessment Package for more details on deliverables, timelines, projects and assessments.
+Evaluation breakdown is approximate and subject to change based on projects needs and development areas for students.

 COURSE WITHDRAWAL INFORMATION

 Refer to the YukonU website for important dates.
 September 16th is the last day to add or change courses.
 November 4th is the last day to withdraw or change to audit from credit courses without academic penalty.